mhardcastle/iris-radioastronomy/docs/source/MeerKAT_Point_Source.rst

 Process Photometric Catalog
 -----------
 Once the backgrounds have been processed, run the jobSubmitter_Phot.py program.
-This program takes Process Spectral Indices and clean up catalog
+This program takes

+Process Spectral Indices and Clean Up Catalog
 -----------

-Merge Catalog into one
+Merging Catalogs
 -----------
 After all the data has been processed and the catalog columns have been organized and cleaned, this program takes all of the different